-The trust between the portal or web frontend and the QVWS or IIS server can be built using either IP address restrictions for the QVWS or SSL/TLS using certificate authentication, basic authentication, and so on when using IIS.
-Examples of how the trust is built are shown below.
+The trust between the portal or web frontend and the QVWS or IIS can be built using either IP address restrictions for the QVWS or SSL/TLS using certificate authentication, basic authentication, and so on when using IIS.

 Trust between servers in Trust Zone 2 is established using QlikView session tickets.